 How did I not know this place was purple?
 I never saw colors when I passed this building that sits in front of Roake’s, a retro burger joint on Columbia Blvd.
 I’ve always thought too many other thoughts about the goings on in a Bikini Barista Hut.
 Is it cold working in a bikini?
 Is the coffee any good or do people go for the view?
 I appreciate the two-tone purple effect.
 The building’s purple shades seems pretty enough to upstage the semi-clad baristas.

 The purple in the Purple Church on Lombard St. looks great against the white background.
 I realize purple has deep significance as a religious color.
 Purple is used sparingly on doors and trim.
 Any color would pop against the white background but this shade seems so right.

 Purple Anarchist Community Space

-This is another who knew and right down the street from the Purple Church?
-This isn’t a blaring purple so much as a shade that’s easy on the eyes.
+This is another who knew and it’s right down the street from the Purple Church.
+The shade isn’t blaring so much as it’s easy on the eyes.
 The trim utilizes another kind of purple while the striking red under the roof eaves brings attention to the sign.
 Who says Anarchists can’t be welcomed with jubilant colors?

 Lavender Barn Door

 In the Kenton neighborhood I’ve developed an appreciation for what I’m calling a barn with a subtle paint job that almost doesn’t qualify in my purple tour.
 I had to wonder if my photo wasn’t a bit washed out but this is the perfect shade for this structure.
 Anything darker would detract from the barn’s rustic nature.